2011–12 SIJHL season

-The 2011–12 SIJHL season is the 11th season of the Superior International Junior Hockey League (SIJHL).
-The seven teams of the SIJHL will play 56-game schedules.
+The 2011–12 season was the 11th season of the Superior International Junior Hockey League (SIJHL).
+The seven teams of the SIJHL played 56-game schedules.

-Come February, the top teams of the league will play down for the Bill Salonen Cup, the SIJHL championship.
-The winner of the Bill Salonen Cup will compete in the Central Canadian Junior "A" championship, the Dudley Hewitt Cup.
-If successful against the winners of the Ontario Junior Hockey League and Northern Ontario Junior Hockey League, the champion would then move on to play in the Canadian Junior Hockey League championship, the 2012 Royal Bank Cup.
+The top teams of the league played for the Bill Salonen Cup, the SIJHL championship, in February.
+The Wisconsin Wilderness won the Bill Salonen Cup and competed in the Central Canadian Junior "A" championship, the Dudley Hewitt Cup.